corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 `Configuration Parameters` section below.

-### Data Sources
+### Data sources

+You must configure a service location for each signing task.
+The tasks retrieve unsigned material from these defined locations, and then push the signed material back to the same location once signed.

+Service locations either directly connect to the service which manages the material (i.e. CSRs, Network Map) or via the SMR Service (which enables routing different material to different services via plugins).

-#### Direct CENM Service Locations
+#### Direct CENM service locations

-For each signing task, the data source for getting the unsigned data and persisting the signed data needs to be defined.
-Similarly to the signing keys above, one data source could potentially be used across multiple signing tasks, hence they are configured as a map of human-readable aliases (referenced by the signing task configuration) to CENM service locations.
+Typically pairs of Network Map and Network Parameters signing tasks will share the same Network Map Service, and likewise CSR and CRL singing tasks will share a common Identity Manager Service.
+To make this simpler, service locations are configured as a map of service location aliases (referenced by the signing task configuration) to CENM service locations.

+The Zone Service provides these service locations automatically from the configured locations of Identity Manager and Network Map Services.
+These service locations use aliases with a well-defined syntax, as follows:

+* Identity Manager Service issuance workflow: `issuance`
+* Identity Manager Service revocation workflow: `revocation`
+* Network Map Service: `network-map-<subzone ID>`

 {{< note >}}
 Communication with the configured service locations can be configured to use SSL for a secure, encrypted